alexwlchan/alexwlchan.net/src/_drafts/secure-input.md

 tags: macos
 ---

-macOS has a security feature called [*"Secure Input"*][tn2150].
+macOS has a security feature called [*"Secure Input"*][sec_input].
 If the OS detects that you're typing something sensitive, like a password, Secure Input will prevent anything but the frontmost application from reading your keystrokes – even apps that you've explicitly allowed to do so (for example, text expansion utilities).

 Normally this is completely seamless, but sometimes it goes wrong.
 If an app doesn't disable Secure Input, or macOS doesn't notice that you've switched to a different window, then other apps will continue to be unable to read your keystrokes.
 This means that, for example, apps like TextExpander and Keyboard Maestro stop working.

-I rely on that sort of tool, so when this happens, I want to find the app or process that's keeping Secure Input enabled, and I want to find it quickly.
+I rely on that sort of tool, so when Secure Input breaks, I want to find the app or process that's keeping it enabled, and I want to find it quickly.
-I've written a script that finds the offending processes, so I can stop or restart them as necessary.
+I've written a script that finds the offending processes, so I can decide how to handle them.
 Here's how it works:

 ```console